Proxy browser with cloud phones

 - Reopen the same environment consistently over time

 Each profile functions as an independent browser instance.
-From the website’s perspective, these profiles look like separate users, devices, or environments.
+From the website’s perspective, these profiles look like separate users on separate devices.

 Although the two terms are often used together, they address different layers of the same problem.